selwr/sequel/README.md

 If all 'themes' are subject-like, then no themes table will be written in the report.
 In this case, the 'theme' folders are termed 'subjects' and will be referred to as such in the report.

 NB: Subject-like themes will appear in the themes table to match their level of directory hierarchy, but will *not* appear in the subjects table as, in effect, they are <u>themes</u> and not <u>subjects</u>.
-Furthermore, the total subjects count will *not* include any subject-like themes for the same reason.
-However, given that they have no internal breakdown, subject-like themes can (and should!) have glossary entries.
+Furthermore, the total subjects count will *not* include any subject-like themes.
+However, given that they have no subdirectories, subject-like themes can (and should!) have glossary entries.

 ### Fonts
-Due to the formatting of the report's tables, a monospaced UTF-8 Unicode font must be used.
+Due to the formatting of the report's tables, a monospaced Unicode (UTF-8 and above) font must be used.
 The default font (Menlo) is included within this repo.
 Once the repo has been downloaded, provided that the 'archysis_font.ttf' file is _somewhere_ on the hard drive, it will be found.

-Other fonts can be used, provided that they conform to the above requirements and their file is renamed to be 'archysis_font.ttf'.
+Other fonts can be used, provided that they conform to the above requirements and that their filename is 'archysis_font' with a '.ttf' or '.otf' extension.
+Note that .otf files with Postscript Outlines are not supported.

 The code will generate two .pkl files during its execution, but these will be automatically deleted.

 ### Glossary
 A glossary can be included in the report, and will be automatically alphabetised by subject.
-Each entry in its plaintext file, on a new line, should be formatted as follows:
+Each entry in the glossary's plaintext file, on a new line, should be formatted as follows:

 > \* SubjectName: Field1, Field2, Field3, ...

 The glossary file must end with a blank line to prevent any fields from being cut off.

-As with the font file, provided the glossary file is named '{archive_name}\_glossary.txt', where archive_name is the name of the root of the archive, and is _somewhere_ on the hard drive, it will be found.
+As with the font file, provided that the glossary file is _somewhere_ on the hard drive, and is named '{archive_name}\_glossary.txt', where archive_name is the name of the root of the archive, it will be found.
 If no glossary is found, then one will not be written to the report.